MicrosoftDocs/Advertising-docs/BingAds/bulk-service/campaign-product-scope.md

 ---
-title: "Campaign Product Scope" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/1/2017
+title: "Campaign Product Scope Record - Bulk" ms.service: bing-ads-bulk-service ms.topic: "article" ms.date: 11/01/2017
 author: "eric-urban"
 ms.author: "eur"
+description: Describes the Campaign Product Scope fields in a Bulk file.
 dev_langs:
   - csharp
 ---
-# Campaign Product Scope
+# Campaign Product Scope Record - Bulk
 Defines a campaign's set of product conditions that can be uploaded and downloaded in a bulk file.

 ## <a name="entitydata"></a>Attribute Fields in the Bulk File